fel1x-developer/fel1x-developer.github.io-cayman/index.md

 #### Goals of 2022
 - **update virtualization part of FreeBSD Handbook**
-- fix errors on FreeBSD doc
 - make my own SwiftUI App
-- fix FreeBSD kernel bugs
 - add features in Single Unix Specfiction v4 2018 to FreeBSD
 - improve FreeBSD Linuxulator to the latest version of linux kenel

-#### Goals of 2023
-- immplement things in FreeBSD Wiki Ideas page
+- Make my own mod using GoldSrc and Source.

 #### Other goals that will be conducted if I have enough time.
 - port Wayland to FreeBSD COMPLETELY
 - create a POSIX checking framework(maybe SUS 2018 is included)
+- fix errors on FreeBSD doc
+- fix FreeBSD kernel bugs